OutSystems/docs-product/src/develop/ui/patterns/web/content/lightboximage.md

 ---
 tags: runtime-traditionalweb;
-summary: LightBoxImage displays an image thumbnail that is clicked to open a fullscreen image.
+summary: Light Box Image displays an image thumbnail that is clicked to open a fullscreen image.
 ---

 # Light Box Image